 To get insight in the diversity of office spaces, the people at work there, and the activities performed, we seek to explore a wide range of questions concerning the office in the upcoming issue of Etnofoor.
 What role do offices play in people’s lives?
 What ideas and ideals are at the root of how the spaces we work (whether online or offline) are designed, built, and used?
 What does this tell us about the activities of office dwellers as they are imagined by planners?
 How does this relate to the increasing digitalization of office life and work-at-home?
 How are notions of a ‘good work environment’ shaped and contested?
 How does the office relate to building formal and informal social relations, workplace politics, and everyday interactions among people who use them?
 And what role do the diverse social interactions at the office (board meetings, office e-mails, coffee machine chats, after work drinks, gossip etc.) play here?

-Etnofoor invites authors that engage with these or related issues, either in the form of an ethnographic case study or from a methodological or theoretical perspective, to submit an abstract of no more than 200 words to firstname.lastname@example.org before March 8, 2021.
-We also welcome creative contributions, such as photo essays.
-The deadline for authors of accepted abstracts to submit their full papers is June 15, 2021.
+For this issue of Etnofoor on The Office we welcome papers addressing these or other questions and that analyse the office through ethnographic fieldwork and/or methodological, theoretical, or practical perspectives to submit an abstract of no more than 200 words to firstname.lastname@example.org before November 1, 2021.
+We also welcome book or literature reviews and creative contributions (photo essays, comics).
+The deadline for authors of accepted abstracts to submit their full paper is February 1, 2022.